 In the context of a ‘net benefit’ review, the relevant minister has the authority to:

 Undertakings are legally binding commitments entered into by the foreign investor.
-Undertakings are usually negotiated with the staff at the IRD and traditionally last for three to five years, although some last longer (up to an indefinite period of time).
+Undertakings are usually negotiated with the staff at IRD and traditionally last for three to five years, although some last for longer periods up to an indefinite period of time.
 In the context of a net benefit review, undertakings have often been given by the foreign investor and accepted by the minister in respect of employment levels in Canada, Canadian participation in management, investment to be made in the Canadian business and location of head offices or other important facilities.